 From Rockefeller Center – walk towards Grand Central Station and continue toward 42ndStreet to see the Chrysler Building.

 Grand Central station gets a lot of hype, which is uncommon for a train station.
 After leaving St. Patrick’s, we made our way to Grand Central Station to take a peek inside the gorgeous lobby of the station.
 We didn’t stay long, as it is just a train station and there’s really not a lot to do.
 It is definitely worth peeking in and looking up – I never knew that the station’s ceiling is ornately painted with constellations!
-Walk towards the Chrysler Building – another famous New York building.
+Walk towards the Chrysler Building – another famous building that you don’t want to miss on your NYC weekend.

 Walk south on 5thAve towards the Empire State Building, Madison Square Park, the Flat Iron Building, and Union Square Park.